Leukemia in Cats; Feline Leukemia Virus

 The ELISA diagnostic test is typically the first step taken when initially figuring out if a cat has the feline leukemia virus.
 It's simple enough to be conducted at your local vet's office, so special accommodations aren't necessary for the ELISA FeLV test.
 Like most tests, if cats test positive with the ELISA test, it means that your cat has the feline leukemia virus.

-FeLV-positive cats might also undergo the SNAP test.
+FeLV infected cats might also undergo the SNAP test.
 The SNAP test is another diagnostic tool for leukemia in cats.
 The SNAP test also looks for FIV, the feline immunodeficiency virus, and heartworm presence.
 Vets might look for bite wounds as well.
 When cats play, they might get a little too intense and accidentally create an entryway for viruses to infect another cat.

-How to Treat Feline Leukemia
+How to Treat Leukemia in my Infected Cat

 What to Give Your Cat with Leukemia